FFyyy0801/huzecong.github.io/_posts/2017-08-06-research-notes.md

 #### General Idea

-A language model than can predict tokens and phrases.
+A language model that can predict tokens and phrases.
 Phrases are extracted from training data.
 To speed up training, a subset of phrases are selected at each time step.
 Probabilities are marginalized over all possible segmentations of training sentence to phrases and tokens.

 #### Description